Cores are a hot topic in the disposable hygiene industry. Leak prevention. Performance and integrity. How thin should it be? Channels or no channels?

-Staying up to date on the latest industry trends and discussions if critical.
-The following provides an overview of the core system, its components and the key role adhesives play in helping hold everything together.
+Staying up to date on the latest industry trends and discussions is the only way to remain competitive in today’s market.
+A good foundation in the basics can be essential.
+That is why our experts at Bostik have compiled this overview of the traditional core system, as well as the channel and pre-compound cores.
+Included are the various components and the key role adhesives play in helping hold everything together.

-Adhesives promote core integrity by bonding components together.
-They are essential to preventing core shifting, supporting absorbency, providing structure, and stabilizing the fluff and superabsorbent polymer (SAP) matrix.
+Hot-melt adhesives promote core integrity by bonding components together.
+They are essential to preventing shifting, supporting absorbency, and providing structure.
+In doing so, they help ensure the core and its components can function as intended.

 This layer of the core system makes direct contact with the wearer’s skin and enables the acquisition of fluid.
-Adhesives are applied to the topsheet to help prevent core shifting that could compromise absorbency and core integrity.
+Adhesives help prevent the core from shifting, which could compromise absorbency and core integrity.

 The ADL is designed to improve fluid management.
-It creates a space beneath the topsheet to and the fluff/SAP core matrix to help keep skin dry and minimize leaks during rewet.
+It pulls liquid quickly away from the topsheet and distributes it for better absorption.
+This helps keep skin dry and minimise leaks during rewet.
 Adhesives help anchor the ADL to the topsheet and core matrix.

 The primary function of the core wrap is to maintain core integrity during processing by containing the fluff/SAP matrix.
-Adhesives are used to seal the core wrap and bond adjacent materials to prevent shifting.
+Adhesives are used to seal the core wrap, bond adjacent materials, and prevent shifting.

-Fluff is found at the center of the core, in a ratio with a SAP (i.e., 50/50 or 30/70).
+Traditionally, fluff is found at the centre of the core.
 It is typically composed of cellulose from trees and helps with rapid absorption and distribution of fluid.
 Fluff also assists with core integrity and improves core matrix stability.
-Adhesives are used to stabilize the fluff/SAP matrix.
+The amount of fluff used may be indicated by the ratio of fluff to SAP, such as 50/50 or 30/70.
+Adhesives are used to stabilise the fluff/SAP matrix.

-This polymer is usually combined with fluff to create the core matrix.
-While it absorbs and wicks fluid slowly, it can retain large volumes of liquid relative to weight, even under pressure.
-Adhesives are critical to SAP stabilization when fluff is not used.
+In traditional core design, this polymer is combined with fluff (cellulose or synthetic) to create the core matrix.
+It can also be used alone in newer, fluff-free core designs.
+While SAP absorbs and wicks fluid slowly, it can retain large volumes of liquid relative to weight, even under pressure.
+Adhesives are needed stabilise the SAP when less fluff is used.

 The backsheet is a barrier that can be breathable or non-breathable.
-Adhesives are applied to the backsheet and help prevent core shifting and leakage during use.
+Adhesives may be applied to the backsheet to help prevent core shifting and leakage during use.